On the Complexity of Destructive Bribery in Approval-Based Multi-winner Voting: Bribery Under Polynomial-Time Rules

 The reduction can be completed in polynomial time.
-It remains to show that~$I$ is a {\yesins} {\iff} the $g(I)$ is a {\yesins}.
-We first compute the {\sav} scores of all candidates to ease the exposition of the correctness proof.
-The {\sav} score of~$p$ is~$\frac{\m}{3}$.
-The {\sav} score of every candidate $u\in U$ is As~$p$ has the maximum {\sav} score,~$p$ is included in all winning $k$-committees.
-Now we are ready to show the correctness.
+It remains to show that~$I$ is a {\yesins} {\iff}~$g(I)$ is a {\yesins}.
+Notice that in the election~$(C, V)$, the {\sav} score of~$p$ is~$\frac{\m}{3}$, and that of every $u\in U$ is As~$p$ has the maximum {\sav} score,~$p$ is included in all winning $k$-committees of $(C, V)$.

-$(\Rightarrow)$ Assume that the graph~$G$ contains a clique~$K$ of size $\kappa=k$.
-Let~$A'$ be set of the edges whose both endpoints are in~$K$.
+$(\Rightarrow)$ Assume that~$G$ contains a clique~$K$ of $\kappa=k$ vertices.
+Let~$A'$ be set of the edges whose both endpoints are within~$K$.
 Clearly,~$A'$ consists of exactly $\frac{k\cdot (k-1)}{2}=\ell$ edges.
 For each vote corresponding to an edge $\edge{u}{u'}\in A'$, we remove~$p$ from this vote.
-Let us calculate the {\sav} scores after the above modifications.
-Modifying each vote as discussed above decreases the {\sav} score of~$p$ by~$\frac{1}{3}$.
-Hence, the {\sav} score of~$p$ decreases to As~$K$ is a clique, each vertex $u\in K$ is in exactly $k-1$ edges in~$A'$.
-Modifying each vote corresponding to an edge containing~$u$ increases the {\sav} score of~$u$ by $\frac{1}{2}-\frac{1}{3}=\frac{1}{6}$.
-Modifying any vote corresponding to an edge not containing~$u$ does not change the {\sav} score of~$u$.
-Therefore, after the above modifications, the {\sav} score of~$u$ decreases to which is strictly greater than the {\sav} score of~$p$.
+In total, we performed $\abs{A'}=\ell$ AppDel operations.
+Dropping~$p$ from a vote $v(\edge{u}{u'})$, where $\edge{u}{u'}$ is an edge in~$G$, decreases the {\sav} score of~$p$ by~$\frac{1}{3}$.
+As a result, the {\sav} score of~$p$ decreases to As~$K$ is a clique of size $\kappa=k$, each vertex $u\in K$ is in exactly $k-1$ edges in~$A'$.
+Dropping~$p$ from each vote corresponding to an edge containing~$u$ increases the {\sav} score of~$u$ by $\frac{1}{2}-\frac{1}{3}=\frac{1}{6}$.
+Dropping~$p$ from any vote corresponding to an edge not containing~$u$ does not change the {\sav} score of~$u$.
+Therefore, after the above modifications, the {\sav} score of every~$u\in K$ increases to which is strictly greater than the {\sav} score of~$p$.
 From $\abs{K}=k$, we know that~$p$ cannot be in any winning $k$-committees after the above modifications.

-$(\Leftarrow)$ Assume that the above constructed instance is a {\yesins}.
-We first have the following claim.
+$(\Leftarrow)$ Assume that~$g(I)$ is a {\yesins}.
+We first prove the following claim.

-{\bf{Claim.}} If the instance~$g(I)$ is a {\yesins}, then there is a solution where none of the votes in~$V(U)$ is changed.
+\begin{claim} There is a feasible solution where none of the votes in~$V(U)$ is changed. \end{claim}